Skip to main content

 The following image shows one possible arrangement for this dashboard.

 3 filters take up the top two rows of the Canvas grid.
 2 bar charts are stacked underneath.
-A scatterplot sits next to the two bar charts.
+A scatterplot sits under the two bar charts.

 Step 9.
 Publish and share